IAmFarrokhnejad/Some-Neural-Network-Application/README.md

-Note: Before running each Python code, make sure to install the required libraries.
+Note: Before running each Python code, make sure to install the required libraries unless they are intrinsically integrated with Python.